forestgrape/coronavirus/4_immunological/ontogenesis_and_locality_of_immunity.md

 ### Surveillance for New Pathogens and Dangers
 Innate immune recognition works best at young age:
 * [Loske et al](#loske) find that the genes of the pathogen recognition receptors MDA5 (IFIH1) and RIG-I (DDX58) are expressed at higher levels and at higher percentages of cells across many upper respiratory tract cells in younger people (Fig. 2 b).
 The usefulness in preventing an infection of these receptors is demonstrated that people with higher expression rates of these PRR have less symptoms (Fig. 2 c).
-* At high age, endoplasmic reticulum stress is common in many cells and to keep homeostasis the associated danger signals are down regulated, which reduces the chance to detect many positive stranded RNA viruses by ER stress [to confirm and cite].
+* At high age, endoplasmic reticulum stress is common in many cells in order to keep full filling their tasks the associated danger signals are down regulated, which reduces the chance to detect viruses by ER stress, which is especially relevant for positive stranded RNA viruses as coronaviruses [to confirm and cite].

 ### Alertness of the Immune System
 At young age the homeostasis is more focussed on infection prevention whereas with increasing age to homeostasis shifts towards functionality and house keeping (including waste removal):